 Red Lion at Wainlode, near Norton

 Sitting alongside a glorious stretch of the River Severn, it isn’t difficult to see why the Red Lion at Wainlode is a popular spot to enjoy an al fresco bite to eat.
-The idyllic location attracts visitors from all over making for a wonderful atmosphere with locals and visitors sitting side by side.
-The menu is brimming with delicious, hearty dishes making the most of seasonal produce from beer-battered cod to plenty of burger choices topped with local cheeses.
+The idyllic location attracts people from all over making for a wonderful atmosphere with locals and visitors sitting side by side.
+The menu is brimming with delicious, hearty dishes making the most of local, seasonal produce - we love their pie and pint for a tenner deal every Wednesday.

 The Maytime Inn, Asthall